"Rise Above the Storm" by Daniel LeBlanc & Creighton Doane (from Beyblade G-Revolution)

 "Try!
 Try!
 Try!" by Erika (from Ginga Shippuu Sasuraiger)

-This is a rare case of me really loving a song but knowing nothing about it from the anime itself.
-Instead, I became a fan of this song by way of SRW GC & XO, where it was played whenever you attacked using the J9-III (the train form of the Sasuraiger itself).
+This is a rare case of me really loving a song, but knowing nothing about it from the anime itself.
+Instead, I became a fan of this song by way of SRW GC & XO, where it was played whenever you attacked using the J9-III, the train form of the Sasuraiger itself.
 Instantly, I was hooked on the song, and the original vocal version is even more awesome.
 One of the biggest appeals of the J9 Series was the "cool" factor that they oozed, and that extended to the music too; that was obvious right from the OPs each show had.
-I would honestly love to see the scenes where this IN is used; I have raws of the show, but I don't want to spoil myself on the story, yet I couldn't find this song in any of the episodes I scanned through.
+I would honestly love to see the scenes where this IN is used, but I couldn't find this song in any of the episodes I scanned through.
 Is this song not used that often?
-If that's the case then I am shocked, because while Sasuraiger's OP may not have that immediate gravitas that Braiger's has nor the fast beat of Baxinger's, this IN definitely more than makes up for it.
+If that's the case then I am shocked, because while Sasuraiger's OP may not have that immediate gravitas that Braiger's has, nor the fast beat of Baxinger's, this IN definitely more than makes up for it.
 Unfortunately, this song in its original form is nowhere to be found on YouTube, so here it is on this blog; listen to it & be drawn into it's awesome "coolness".

 "Try Again" by Fire Bomber (from Macross 7)

 Really, what better way to end up the last list featuring vocal songs than with the band I showed at the beginning of this month of music celebration?
 Really, I've heard music from just about every entry of the Macross franchise (except Macross II...
 But no one seems to care about that title), and if asked to name to best of them all I will always go with Fire Bomber.
 Lynn Minmay's songs do have a great sound to them ("Do You Remember Love?" is a timeless classic of anime songs), Zero's tribal sound was soothing (Never listen to "Yanyan" while driving...
 You'll lose focus), Plus is really best identified with "Information High" (another classic), & Frontier fits the time it was made in, but 7 hit it out of the park by having music that is timeless in every way.
 Name a Fire Bomber song and it's awesome: "Holy Lonely Light", "Submarine Street", "New Frontier", "Starlight Dream", freakin' "Totsugeki Love Heart"...
-All of them are amazing songs. (some might argue that Mylene's songs aren't as good, but I find them enjoyable, too) As some would say, though, you got to save the best for last, and for the end of the show Basara belted out his absolute best with "Try Again".
-In reality the song is an altered version of real-life band HUMMING BIRD's 1996 song "Fly Away", but "Try Again" is rocking, awesome, melodic, sing-along-worthy, hopeful, & touching, all at the same time.
-At the absolute final moment Basara & his friends belt out a song that's all about second chances, hoping that the universe can forget things like war & hatred and instead find unison & peace.
+All of them are amazing songs; some might argue that Mylene's songs aren't as good, but I find them enjoyable, too.
+As some would say, though, you got to save the best for last, and for the end of the show Basara belted out his absolute best with "Try Again".
+In reality, the song would be altered into "real-life Fire Bomber band" HUMMING BIRD's 1996 song "Fly Away", but "Try Again" is rocking, awesome, melodic, sing-along-worthy, hopeful, & touching, all at the same time.
+At the absolute final moment, Basara & his friends belt out a song that's all about second chances, hoping that the universe can forget things like war & hatred and instead find unison & peace.
 It not only is an awesome anime insert song that's only heard in a series that's very "love it or hate it", hence why it's on this list (not to mention stuck in licensing hell), but it's also just an amazing song in general...
 And that's what the best music does: It makes you want to follow its message.